Band Hero: Main version

 The game is functionally similar to the features of Guitar Hero 5, including bands composed of any combination of four instruments, drop-in/drop-out play, in-song menus to change difficulty and instrument, and additional multiplayer modes compared to Guitar Hero 5s "Rockfest".
 Band Hero also retains the Band Moment and the Band Revival feature from Guitar Hero 5.
+The PlayStation 2 version retains the same game engine from Guitar Hero: World Tour, which features the same HUD style as Guitar Hero: Metallica.
 Taylor Swift, Adam Levine (of Maroon 5), and the band No Doubt are playable avatars in the game.
 Artists performed motion capture for their in-game avatars.Band Hero also introduced an updated revision of the drum kit that shipped with Guitar Hero World Tour.
 Many changes were made to address weight and size concerns that made assembly difficult, and the stand's crossbar was moved to the bottom to improve leg room and allow the bass pedal to be supported by it.
 The cymbals were changed to a circular shape from the previous triangular design, and the sensitivity of the drums themselves were adjusted.
 An in-game sensitivity adjustment feature is also supported.
 In the United States, the new controller was, for a limited time, exclusive to the game and instrument bundles of Band Hero on Wii.
 The Xbox 360 and PlayStation 3 versions of the controller were released at a later date; Band Hero bundles for these platforms in the U.S. included the World Tour drum controller.